Travelling salesman problem: Euclidean

 time; this is called a polynomial-time approximation scheme (PTAS).
 Sanjeev Arora and Joseph S. B. Mitchell were awarded the Gödel Prize in 2010 for their concurrent discovery of a PTAS for the Euclidean TSP.

 In practice, simpler heuristics with weaker guarantees continue to be used.

 Asymmetric

 In most cases, the distance between two nodes in the TSP network is the same in both directions.
 The case where the distance from A to B is not equal to the distance from B to A is called asymmetric TSP.
 A practical application of an asymmetric TSP is route optimization using street-level routing (which is made asymmetric by one-way streets, slip-roads, motorways, etc.).

+The stacker crane problem can be viewed as a special case of the asymmetric TSP.
+In this problem, the input consists of ordered pairs of points in a metric space, which must be visited consecutively in order by the tour.
+These pairs of points can be viewed as the nodes of an asymmetric TSP, with asymmetric distances reflecting the combined cost of traveling from the first point of a pair to its second and then from the second point of a pair to the first point of the next pair.

 Conversion to symmetric

 Solving an asymmetric TSP graph can be somewhat complex.
 The following is a 3×3 matrix containing all possible path weights between the nodes A, B and C. One option is to turn an asymmetric matrix of size N into a symmetric matrix of size 2N.